previousnext/drupal-security-pres/README.md

 npm install -g grunt-cli
 ```

-In order to see presentation nodes in a separate window, you need to run a local
+In order to see presentation notes in a separate window (via `S` key), you need to run a local
 server using grunt.

 `grunt server`